-Join Bob McGannon for an in-depth discussion in this video Adding and deleting risks from the plan, part of Managing Project Risk.
+Join Bob McGannon for an in-depth discussion in this video Adding and deleting risks from the plan, part of Project Management Foundations: Risk.

 It is a very tempting and refreshing thing to do…like striking items off of your to-do list…at the end of your week.…Striking risks off your risk plan…that did not come up and bite you…can be liberating.…As liberating as that can be, I recommend…you carefully consider how you manage…the removal or addition of risks to your plan.…Here are some of my thoughts on how best to make…adjustments to your risk plans.…First, clearly demonstrate when a risk…has been bypassed on your project.…